fdsCG/java-common-pitfalls/markdowns/welcome.md

 This playground is on [GitHub](https://github.com), please feel free to come up with proposals to fill up the list.

-# Java String objects are immutable.
+# Java String objects are immutable
 Once a String object is created you cannot change the object itself, but you can change the reference to the object.

 @[You can't modify a String object]({"stubs": ["src/main/java/com/yourself/Pitfalls.java"], "command": "com.yourself.PitfallsRunner#immutable"})